October 6, 2021

 - General lighting simply illuminates the room.
-It includes recessed and track lighting and torchieres.
+It includes recessed and track lighting and torchieres (floor lamps).

 - Task lighting illuminates a specific area, typically pointing down, and includes table or floor lamps.
-It enhances vision for reading, applying makeup, and cooking.
+It enhances vision for tasks like reading, applying makeup, and cooking.

 - Accent lighting is directional and emphasizes things like artwork, flowers, statuettes, and decorations.
-They include a bulb with a directional cone, halogen spotlights and table lamps with opaque shades.
+Accent lights include a bulb with a directional cone, halogen spotlights and table lamps with opaque shades.

 - Ambient lighting comes from a hidden source to wash the room with a glow.
 It casts very little shadow, so it “flattens” the interior.
 Wall sconces, lamps with Japanese paper shades, even dimmers provide ambient lighting.

-There’s no formula to room lighting, leaving you free to experiment and enjoy.
-Here are a few tips to help you unleash your creativity.
+There’s no formula to room lighting but having some guidance might help you get started.
+Here are a few tips to help you unleash your creativity

-Accent items with the right lights.
+- Accent items with the right lights.
 Different bulbs bring out different tones, colors and textures.
 Halogen lights bring out a painting’s colors, wood grains and plants’ shadings.
 Recessed and pendant lights are good for general lighting.
-Use accent lights over cabinets to bring out the wall’s color and texture.
+Use home accent lighting over cabinets to bring out the wall’s color and texture.

-Use light for the illusion of space.
+3. Use light for the illusion of space.
 For tall rooms avoid illuminating the ceiling.
-For small rooms, “push” one wall by washing it with light, or light all four corners for an expansive look.
-Widen narrow rooms by illuminating the wide sides.
+For small rooms, “push” one wall by washing it with light or light all four corners for an expansive look.
+Widen narrow rooms by illuminating the longer sides.

-Down-light photos and paintings.
-Visit your local art gallery for ideas on emphasizing your artwork and family photos with down-lighting.
+4. Down-light photos and paintings.
+Visit your local art gallery for ideas on how to emphasize your artwork and family photos with down-lighting.

-Have dimmers in several rooms.
+8. Install dimmers in several rooms.
 Expand the possibilities of each room.
-Dimmers provide a wide range of mood lighting and can also help save energy and extend the life of your light bulbs.
+Dimmers provide a wide range of mood lighting and can also save energy and extend the life of your light bulbs.
 Plug-in dimmer units are available at your local hardware store.

-Open the shades.
-Daylight is the most illuminating and natural light, plus it changes the look of the room as the day progresses.
+9. Open the shades.
+Daylight is the most illuminating and natural light.
+Enjoy the changing look of the room as the day progresses.

 Consider yourself a painter and the light sources are your brushes.
 With the right blend of lighting and interior décor, you can make every room in your home a different work of art!